 Competition and antitrust in Canada

 Blake, Cassels & Graydon LLP’s competition and foreign investment practice is highly sought after by major global corporations to advise on sophisticated multi-jurisdictional merger control cases, while its top-tier corporate offering supplies a steady stream of domestic M&A filings.
 Department chair Brian Facey is widely considered a leader in the antitrust field and was selected by Essilor to advise on the local aspects of its €48bn merger with Luxottica, which successfully closed at the end of 2018.
 On the contentious front, litigator Robert Kwinter is a high-profile figure and recently represented several household-name multinational clients in complex class actions.
 Also recommended is Cassandra Brown, whose practice is split between transactional and behavioural matters.
+Randall Hofley rejoined the firm from the Competition Bureau in 2020.
 All named lawyers are based in Toronto.

 Johnson & Johnson